 We intend to use the net proceeds from this offering to support the continued development of TNX-102 SL for the treatment of PTSD, including completion of the first interim analysis in the phase 3 study in military-related PTSD, to further develop other pipeline programs, for working capital and other general corporate purposes, and possibly acquisitions of other companies, products or technologies, though no such acquisitions are currently contemplated.
+See "Use of Proceeds" on page S-28.

-Risk Factors: See "Risk Factors" beginning on page S-6 of this prospectus supplement and other information included or incorporated by reference into this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before investing in our securities.
+Risk Factors:

-NASDAQ Global Market
+See "Risk Factors" beginning on page S-6 of this prospectus supplement and other information included or incorporated by reference into this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before investing in our securities.

-trading symbol: TNXP
+NASDAQ Global Market trading symbol: